Parahemionitis arifolia

-Mickelopteris is a genus of ferns in the subfamily Cheilanthoideae of the family Pteridaceae with a single species Mickelopteris cordata.
-Synonyms include Parahemionitis cordata and Hemionitis cordata Roxb. ex Hook. & Grev.
-The species is native to south-eastern Asia, from India to Taiwan and the Philippines.
+Parahemionitis arifolia is a species of ferns in the subfamily Cheilanthoideae and the family Pteridaceae; it was placed previously in a monotypic genus Mickelopteris with the species M. cordata.
+Other synonyms include Parahemionitis cordata and various species names in the now much reduced genus Hemionitis.
+This species is native to South and south-eastern Asia, from India to Taiwan and the Philippines.

-The genus name "Parahemionitis" was initially published for M. cordata, but is not accepted by all sources.
+This is the type species of genus Parahemionitis, which was initially published as Asplenium arifolium in 1768; the taxonomy of this whole subfamily is not not accepted by all sources.

 Description

-Mickelopteris cordata grows from short erect rhizomes covered with brownish narrow scales.
+Parahemionitis arifolia grows from short erect rhizomes covered with brownish narrow scales.
 The fronds are of two types.
 Fertile (spore-bearing) fronds have stipes (stalks) that are usually much longer than those of sterile fronds.
 The blade (lamina) of the frond is usually 3–6 cm long by about 2–4 cm wide, with a heart-shaped base and a somewhat rounded apex.
 It is held at an angle to the stipe.
 Fronds are brownish green on the upper side, brown on the lower side.